Astroua/TurbuStat/docs/tutorials/correcting_for_the_beam.rst

 Accounting for the beam shape
 *****************************

-The beam size of an observation introduces artifical correlations into the data on small scales.
+.. warning:: The beam size of an observation introduces artificial correlations into the data
+    on scales near to and below the beam size.
 This affects the shape of various turbulence statistics that measure spatial properties (Spatial Power-Spectrum, MVC, VCA, Delta-Variance, Wavelets, SCF).

 The beam size is typically expressed as the full-width-half-max (FWHM).
 However, it is important to note that the data will still be correlated beyond the FWHM.
 For example,